dwyl/imgup/api.md

 Run `mix deps.get` to download the dependencies.

-Next, we need to add configuration of this newly added dependencies in `config/config.ex`.
+Next, we need to add configuration of these newly added dependencies in `config/config.ex`.
 Open it and add these lines.